datajerk/ctf-write-ups/umdctf2021/furor/README.md

 That said, this problem was not without challenges:

 1. Not Linux.
 So no Linux ABI to learn from or use.
-No pwn tools help either (well `ropper` worked, but didn't need it) Pure on the metal code.
+No pwn tools help either (well `ropper` worked, but didn't need it).
+Pure on the metal code.
 More like bootsector debugging.
 2. ARM.
 Something new.
 This was my first ARM CTF challenge.
 3. For some/most, new tools to use/learn (I used the same tools and methods I used for Linux kernel and DOS CTF challenges).